pbelmans/urtags.info/2026-october.markdown

 **Simone Billi: On the L-equivalence of cubic fourfolds**
 <a name="speaker1"></a>

-Recent progresses point to a possible tie between L-equivalence and properties of the derived category, we explore this in the case of cubic fourfolds.
+Recent progress points to a possible tie between L-equivalence and properties of the derived category, we explore this in the case of cubic fourfolds.
 We show that two very general L-equivalent cubic fourfolds are isomorphic.
-This is false for some special cubic fourfolds, i.e. belonging to certain Hassett divisors C_d.
-If the cubic fourfolds are L-equivalent and very general in a Hassett divisor C_d with d not divided by 9, then they are Fourier–Mukai partners.
+This is false for some special cubic fourfolds, i.e., belonging to certain Hassett divisors C_d.
+If the cubic fourfolds are L-equivalent and very general in a Hassett divisor C_d with d not divisible by 9, then they are Fourier–Mukai partners.
-This is based on a joint work with L. Li Bassi.
+This is based on joint work with L. Li Bassi.

-**Qaasim Shafi**
+**Qaasim Shafi: Hilbert schemes of points, quantum cohomology and tropical curves**
 <a name="speaker2"></a>

+For a smooth surface S, the Hilbert scheme of points on S gives a smooth compactification of the configuration space of n distinct points on S. Its cohomology is by now well understood and exhibits deep connections with representation theory.
+Understanding its quantum cohomology, a deformation of ordinary cohomology involving curve counting invariants, has since received a lot of attention.
+I will explain joint work with Georg Oberdieck and Aaron Pixton about how to determine this ring for an elliptic surface, with the help of tropical geometry.

 **Stefan Schreieder**